 A Thoughtful Approach

 Since a definitive answer depends on all the factors we’ve mentioned, it’s hard to give one.
 There is a sensible rule of thumb, however.
 You should never let a filter go longer than 90 days when the equipment is in use, and you may need to change it every 30 days.
 Just changing it once a month will keep you on the safe side.
 A dirty furnace filter is a common cause of a malfunctioning furnace.
 If you’ve replaced your filter and your furnace is still having issues, it’s time to call in the experts.
 For fast and professional home comfort assistance call Total Comfort Solutions Heating and Cooling in Kennesaw today.
 Indoor air quality is one of our specialties.
-We also offer a full range of heating and cooling installation, repair, and maintenance.
+We also offer a full range of heating and cooling services including furnace installation, furnace repair, and furnace maintenance.